robertla234/JavaFX-Budget-Calculator/README.md

 3/19/2021 -
 I am currently researching Spring Security implementation and beginning an API v2 that includes an PBAC, basic database tables to support those roles, and a Kerberos-style authentication layer.

+4/9/2021 -
+Starting v3 to expand on the PBAC and start fresh to deal with issues connecting to the PostgreSQL database.